-Hi, I am a computer engineering graduate from IOE, Pulchowk Campus, with a year of experience as a research assistant at NAAMII, a reputable research organization.
-My primary research interests lie in developing and applying machine learning techniques to solve practical problems, focusing on semi-supervised learning, multi-modal learning, and natural language processing.
+Hi, I am currently pursuing a Master’s degree in Data Science and Artificial Intelligence at Saarland University, Germany.
+I hold a degree in computer engineering from IOE, Pulchowk Campus, and have gained valuable experience as a research assistant at NAAMII, a leading research institute.
+My research interests lie in machine learning, focusing on semi-supervised learning, multimodal learning, and natural language processing.

 Tribhuvan University, Institute of Engineering, Pulchowk Campus